 Be sure the butternut squash chunks are uniform in size.
-If you have some larger chunks and some smaller chunks, they squash pieces won’t cook at the same rate.
+If you have some larger chunks and some smaller chunks, the squash pieces won’t cook at the same rate.

 Let the risotto sit for a few minutes after cooking to thicken up a bit.
-It will continue absorbing the broth and get nice a thick once you stir in the cheese.
+It will continue absorbing the broth and get nice and thick once you stir in the cheese.

 Adjust the flavors to fit your personal tastes.
 Butternut squash is a very sweet veggie and there is a ton (okay, a pound) of it in this recipe.
 If you want more of a savory flavor, taste and add more salt and/or cheese to the risotto to fit your preference.
 If you enjoy the sweeter side of squash, reduce the amount of salt to 1/2 teaspoon and cheese to 1/3 cup.